TempestAethel/Academic/Summary/Neural Network.md

 Deep Neural Networks:
 These have multiple hidden layers, which can model very complex relationships.
 They require large datasets and extensive training to function effectively, but they can map intricate patterns from input data to outputs.

-Types of Artificial Neural Networks
+* Types of Artificial Neural Networks

-Feedforward Neural Networks
+Feedforward Neural Networks:
-• Process data in one direction from input to output node.
+Process data in one direction from input to output node.
-• Use feedback process to improve predictions over time.
+Use feedback process to improve predictions over time.

-Backpropagation Algorithm
+Backpropagation Algorithm:
-• Continuous learning using corrective feedback loops.
+Continuous learning using corrective feedback loops.
-• Uses a feedback loop to find the correct path.
+Uses a feedback loop to find the correct path.
-• Each node makes a guess about the next node in the path.
+Each node makes a guess about the next node in the path.
-• Nodes assign higher weight values to paths leading to more correct guesses and lower weight values to paths leading to incorrect guesses.
+Nodes assign higher weight values to paths leading to more correct guesses and lower weight values to paths leading to incorrect guesses.

-Convolutional Neural Networks
+Convolutional Neural Networks:
-• Hidden layers perform mathematical functions like summarizing or filtering.
+Hidden layers perform mathematical functions like summarizing or filtering.
-• Useful for image classification.
+Useful for image classification.
-• Extract relevant features from images for better prediction.
+Extract relevant features from images for better prediction.

-Neural Network Training
+Neural Network Training:
-• Initial processing of large sets of labeled or unlabeled data.
+Initial processing of large sets of labeled or unlabeled data.
-• Processes unknown inputs more accurately.
+Processes unknown inputs more accurately.

-Supervised Learning
+Supervised Learning:
-• Data scientists provide labeled datasets for artificial neural networks.
+Data scientists provide labeled datasets for artificial neural networks.
-• Slowly builds knowledge from these datasets.
+Slowly builds knowledge from these datasets.
-• After training, makes guesses about new images.
+After training, makes guesses about new images.